losizm/scamper/README.md

 ```

 The **backlogSize** specifies the maximum number of incoming connections that
-can wait before being accepted.
+can wait for acceptance.
 Incoming connections that exceed this limit are
 refused.

 The **poolSize** specifies the maximum number of requests processed